o3de/sig-testing/intermittent_failures.md

 #### Step 4: Disable

 If possible, immediately disable the test from executing and/or disable the intermittent feature.
 This will prevent the failure from impacting all other users of O3DE.

+## The Sandbox Test Suite

+While fixing a stabilty issue, the test can be onboarded to the Sandbox suite.
+The intent of this suite is to help collect data on whether a fix has stabilized a test, and to allow submitting certain fixes before re-onboarding a test into its suite.
+This suite runs alongside the Periodic test suite, and does not execute in the Automated Review presubmit pipeline nor in the Branch Update postsubmit runs.

+Failures in this suite are 'expected' and are only used to collect data, not to prevent a regression of functionality.
+This data should be informing an in-progress fix, to evaluate whether additional work needs to be done.
+Tests left active in the Sandbox suite for longer than one month will be disabled to save on infrastructure costs.

+For more information on changing suite registration, please refer to the O3DE Test Onboarding Guide (document not yet created)

 ## Further Reading